-Join Eric Wing for an in-depth discussion in this video Creating a project, part of Up and Running with BIM 360 Glue.
+Join Eric Wing for an in-depth discussion in this video Creating a project, part of Learning BIM 360 Glue.

 - As I've mentioned before, creating a project is the first and most important step in having a workable model set in BIM 360 GLUE.
 What I'd like to do now is just jump in and start a brand new project.
 So, let's start by signing in.
 And we're off.
 Now, once we get started we're going to be at the Csos Projects or whatever your root directory is.
 Notice also, that we're backed all the way out to Csos.